 As part of the procurement process and the evaluation of the bids received, volunteers participated in this process.
 Volunteers were briefed beforehand on what would be expected from them as part of the evaluation process.
 Over 60 hours was spent by volunteers in reading, evaluating and scoring the bids submitted in response to the evidence provided against the “I” statements.
 Additional feedback was also provided on the quality of the bids, innovation demonstrated and importance of continuing the involvement of service users in the monitoring of this contract once awarded.

-Carers have also co-designed an updated survey that is currently being used by GP practices with their patients who may also be carers.
-Again, feedback and lived experiences from carers have been used to develop a Carers Standard which GP practices are working to, to improve the flagging of patients as carers on their practice registers.
+Unpaid carers co-designed a survey that is currently being used by GP practices with their patients who may also be carers.
+Feedback and lived experiences from the carers survey in 2019 has been used to further develop the Carers Standard which GP practices are working to, to improve the flagging of patients as carers on their practice registers.
 By updating their practice registers, GPs are able to offer unpaid carers the annual flu vaccination.
-Manchester Carers Network have also been delivering carers awareness sessions to GP practices and have supported GP practice carers meetings.

 Here is your opportunity to share your feedback on the engagement activity carried out and make suggestions about additional actions we can take.